-Dr. Natalie Groom is a freelance clarinetist in Washington, D.C.
-In response to COVID-19 closures and cancellations, Natalie has taken on a role as an audio editor for Arts Laureate, a classical music recording company, and has since worked on projects with the President’s Own Marine Band, Choral Arts Society of Washington, Kutztown University, and more.
-She is a business owner, business consultant for small-mid size arts organizations, and a chamber ensemble manager.
-She recently finished her tenure as an Artist in Residence at Collington Retirement Community, where she created an entire new virtual concert series to continue bringing programming to seniors during the campus lockdown.
+Dr. Natalie Groom is a freelance clarinetist and teacher in Washington, D.C.
+In response to COVID-19 closures and cancellations, Natalie has taken on a role as an audio editor and producer for Arts Laureate, a classical music recording company, and has since collaborated on virtual ensemble projects with the President’s Own Marine Band, LA Opera, Choral Arts Society of Washington, Music Academy of the West, and more.
+She is a business owner, business consultant, and a chamber ensemble manager.
+She recently finished her tenure as an Artist in Residence at Collington Retirement Community, where she created an entire new virtual concert series to continue bringing programming to seniors during the campus pandemic mandated lockdown.
 She’s currently a Junior Board member of Washington Performing Arts and a volunteer for the Institute for Composer Diversity.

 Her publications include three reports in the International Clarinet Association journal and four sheet music publications.
 She is the co-inventor of the new single reed micrometer, Mr. Mapper, on which she wrote her dissertation titled An Analysis of Commercial Single Reed Micrometers and the Invention of a New Manual Single Reed Micrometer.
 As teacher, conductor, and academic, she has conducted numerous clarinet choirs and taught Applied Clarinet, Chamber Music, Rock and American Popular Music, and Business Communications at the University of Maryland and University of Arizona.